artsy/eigen/docs/developing_a_feature.md

 3. Enable the feature in [Artsy Echo](https://github.com/artsy/echo)

 Any code on the Emission (React Native) side using your option can stay the same if the option still has the same name.

+If you make Echo changes, you can update the local bundled copy of the echo settings by running `make update_echo` in Eigen.
+This is done automatically when running `pod install`.

 ## FAQs